Circular Dependencies

 scc.function.total_nodes_in_cycles | Functions stuck in call loops | 0 |

-scc.function.call_mass | How much runtime traffic flows through cycles | 0 |
+scc.function.call_mass | Runtime call traffic flowing through cycles | 0 |

-scc.function.cycle_cut_candidates_count | Suggested edges to break | — |
+scc.function.cycle_cut_candidates_count | Number of suggested edges to break call cycles | — |

 Detailed Output

-- Hotspot data (with
+scc.condensed_dag - Hotspot data (with

 Why It Matters